cc24853/Final_Project_Documentation/README.md

 ### Section 1 conclusion
 This was round 1 and 2.
 I learned a massive amount about linux with this project.
 I learned how to write a basic driver, program using vi, working with the kernel, learning about root permissions, installing and removing drivers, then storing them in the proper library.
+I also learned some more information on what needs to be turned on and off to enable or disable the mouse driver, though not enough to fully do it at this point.

 ### _Section 2_
 So now that I can install and uninstall a driver in the right location, as well as put them in the right place, the next thing to do was make a mouse driver.
 The mouse guide I was given left out important details like addresses, so I went to open source.

 After various fiddling, I found something that worked, made some very small modifications to it and got it to work.

-Many hours later:
+##### Many hours later:

-So it turns out that the mouse works even if it has no mouse driver installed, either the mouse driver I am using does not work/matter, or there is another generic backup driver that is replacing it.
+So it turns out that the mouse works even if it has no mouse driver installed seemingly.
+I am guessing either the mouse driver I am using does not work/matter, or there is another generic backup driver that is replacing it.

 ### _Days Later_